Matthew Curtis (composer): Life and career

 His music has been played in concert by the BBC Concert Orchestra and I Musici de Montréal. and by several non-professional and youth orchestras, most notably the National Children's Orchestras of Great Britain, for which he has composed a number of pieces.
 Curtis was commissioned to compose for the English Music Festival in 2008, and his Festival Overture opened the final concert of the event.

 Curtis is probably best known for his short orchestral pieces in the British light music tradition (he has been seen as part of the "renaissance" of British Light Music and singled out for praise in an article in The Spectator among other things discussing the neglect of light classical music), but his output extends to more substantial works for orchestra, chamber music, songs and choral works.
 Reviews of his work in Gramophone, on MusicWeb International, an extensive review of his early work by the British Music Society, and other reviews of recordings devoted to his orchestral works in the British Composer Series all draw attention to his emphasis on and mastery of melody and orchestral colouring, and make stylistic references to Edward Elgar, Eric Coates and Haydn Wood among others.

-A showcase of his work was given on the 21st of September 2018 at the Hastings and Bexhill International Composers Festival.
+A showcase of his work was given on 21 September 2018 at the Hastings and Bexhill International Composers Festival.